2023 SUMMER NATURE CAMP

 12:00pm - Lunch - campers will eat at various outdoor locations around the property

-12:30pm - Open rec time - field activities, arts & crafts, individual learning and education
+12:30pm - Open rec time - field activities, arts & crafts, individual projects

 2:30pm - Daily recap, sharing, nature journaling

-3:00pm - Camper pickup.
-We cannot accommodate late pickups
+3:00pm - Camper pickup; note: we cannot accommodate late pickups

 Note: the schedule above may be rearranged or updated to accommodate the weather, site conditions and special guests